-6.2 Guidance Mobilization Curve
+5.2 Guidance Mobilization Curve

 Community event survey.
 A mobilization curve representing the milling action "check local media," that is, the guidance indicated in the WEA message, was created using the WEA survey sample.
 Of respondents who received the first WEA message (i.e., members of the WEA sample), 86% remembered whether or not they checked local media (428/496).
 Of those who recalled whether or not they checked local media, 87% indicated that they had checked local media (374/428), and 13% did not (54/428).
-Of this group, 32% (137/428) reported having checked local media before the first WEA message was issued (represented as negative numbers indicating the number of minutes before the first WEA was issued), 44% (188/428) reported checking local media when the first WEA was issued (represented as zero minutes) or later, 13% (54/428) reported not checking local media ranged from 14 hours and 15 minutes before the first WEA was issued to 23 hours and 30 minutes after the first WEA was issued.
-About a third of the sample had been checking local media prior to the issuance of the first WEA message, with an increase to almost 50% within the first 15 minutes following the message delivery (see the mobilization curve for this guidance action in Appendix M).
+Of this group, 32% (137/428) reported having checked local media before the first WEA message was issued (represented as negative numbers indicating the number of minutes before the first WEA was issued), 44% (188/428) reported checking local media when the first WEA was issued (represented as zero minutes) or later, 13% (54/428) reported not checking local media, and 11% (49/428) reported not remembering when they did so.
+Time checking local media ranged from 14 hours and 15 minutes before the first WEA was issued to 23 hours and 30 minutes after the first WEA was issued.
+About a third of the sample had been checking local media prior to the issuance of the first WEA message, with an increase to almost 50% within the first 15 minutes following the message delivery.
+The mobilization curve for this guidance action is included in Appendix M.